 In order to achieve this aim, we operate the following admissions policy.

 - We arrange our waiting list in birth order.
-In addition we may take into account if siblings already attend Abbots Farm Infant School.
+In addition take into account if siblings already attend Abbots Farm Infant School.

 - No more than 24 children may attend at any one session.

 - Children are admitted on their 3rd birthday, dependent upon the availability of space.
 However, funding does not start until the term after they are 3.

 - Due to the school admissions policy of all children starting school in the year that they are 5 most children start with us during the Autumn term.
 We are unable to keep places open for those children who have either a Spring or Summer birthday.
 However, they are given priority should places become available and usually can have the sessions of their choice in the following Autumn term.